kitnhl/partisan-tweets-classification/README.md

 # Comparing Partisanship Classification Approaches

 This project uses the doc2vec approach to vectorize politician's tweets and then trains these on common supervised classifiers to categorize tweets into democratic vs republican.
 I also used unsupervised clustering too see how these clusters fare in splitting the tweets between partisan lines.
-As for the supervised classifiers, the ones tested are logistic regression, k  nearest neighbors,random forests, and support vector machine.
+As for the supervised classifiers, the ones tested are logistic regression, k-nearest neighbors, random forests, and support vector machine.

+This project is part of a larger effort to analyze whether political partisan bias can be categorized and/or reproduced by existing AI methods.
+The resulting paper, titled "Analyzing Partisanship in Tweets Using Classification, Clustering, and Text Generation," can be found here [analyzing_partisanship_in_tweets-paper.pdf](analyzing_partisanship_in_tweets-paper.pdf)

 ## Getting Started